AleksandarDzudzevic/TutoringWebApp/README.md

 >[was unsuccessful as the students that tried to find him couldn't due to many other tutors teaching the same subject.]
 6) The web application will have options to communicate with users through email for features such as retrieving the forgotten password.
 > This app aims to constantly interact with users establishing a relationship filled with trust, which isn't the case with current platforms which often seem sketchy.

+Criteria A was established with the help of the data gathered through a questionnaire. (referred to in the [appendix](#appendix))

 # Criteria B: Design
 ## System Diagram
 ![](https://github.com/AleksandarDzudzevic/CS_IA_Aleks/blob/main/IA%20System%20DiagramVersionLast.png)